 Science at Ormondale

-FOSS and Project Lead the Way Units of Study are the current science curriculum for Ormondale as we complete our transition to the Next Generation Science Standards.
-Hands on experiments, demonstrations, and projects engage students in both the content and the scientific process helping them to develop skills of observation and an overall love of science.
+As we completed our transition to the Next Generation Science Standards our students experienced hands on experiments, demonstrations, and projects through the use of both the FOSS and Project Lead the Way curriculums.
+Currently, our teachers are utilizing the Mystery Science curriculum to engage students in both the content and the scientific process helping them to develop skills of observation and an overall love of science.

-FOSS and PLTW are the starting points for students' scientific explorations.
+The classroom instruction and curriculum are the starting points for students' scientific explorations.
 Many Investigative Learning projects begin with the Next Generation Science Standards (NGSS) and then expand to include additional concepts of interest to the students.
-The Literacy Library contains an extensive selection of nonfiction resources exploring science topics which teachers integrate into their guided reading program.
-Each of our grade level teams work with the Science and STEM teacher, Jeanne Rusch, to enrich the units of study.
+Our Literacy Library contains an extensive selection of nonfiction resources exploring science topics which teachers integrate into their guided reading program.
+Each of our grade level teams work with our STREAM Coach to enrich the units of study.

 Science Fair and Invention Convention